delmic/jolt-control/README.md

 If you want to run the software from source, follow the instructions below.

 ### Prerequisites
 Install Python 3 on your computer and install the dependencies.

-This can be done with:
+On Ubuntu, Python is already installed, so all that is needed is:

         pip3 install -r requirements.txt

+On Windows, get the miniconda installer from there: https://docs.conda.io/en/latest/miniconda.html .
+Then install miniconda, and run an anaconda terminal, go to the folder containing these sources.
+Then type:

+        conda create -y --name jolt python==3.6.13
+        conda activate jolt
+        pip install -r requirements.txt

 ### Running from Source
 You can run the software from source on both Linux and Windows.